-Strong programming skills (R, SQL, Python, VBA) are coming up frequently as requirements to be successful in FP&A. Those who have not caught up with this yet need to do so.
+Strong programming skills (R, SQL, Python, VBA) are coming up frequently as requirements to be successful in financial planning and analysis (FP&A).
+Those who have not caught up with this yet need to do so.
 If you are not convinced you only need to do some simple research to find that the FP&A function is becoming a financial BI type of function; we wear many hats – having strong programming skills to provide key insights to decision-makers is one of those hats.

 Strong financial modelling ability is needed, period.

 What about strong people skills?